vmarkovtsev/kwarg_misprints_detection/README.md

 foo = Foo(frst=1)
 ```

 This tiny package tries to warn about such typical errors.
-First it takes an attempt to find out what the actual keyword argument names are, either matching bytecode patterns in the output of `inspect.get_instructions()` on Python >3.4 or falling back to applying regular expressions on `inspect.getsourcelines()`.
+First it takes an attempt to find out what the actual keyword argument names are, either matching bytecode patterns in the output of `dis.get_instructions()` on Python >3.4 or falling back to applying regular expressions on `inspect.getsourcelines()`.
 Then it builds the matrix of differences between those "real" names and the names which were actually passed in.
 The difference is calculated with [Damerau–Levenshtein distance](http://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) algorithm and the excellent [pyxDamerauLevenshtein](https://github.com/gfairchild/pyxDamerauLevenshtein) library.
 Last, it warns about given args which are not similar to anything and similar to something.

 ### How to use